abderhasan/radiologist_in_the_loop_ai/README.md

 ### Training the binary classifier

 Assuming you have images in the `validation` and `test` folders, you can begin by randomly selecting (and assigning labels to) two images from the `unlabeled` folder.
-Ensure that one image is assigned to class `A`, and the other image is assigned to class `B`.
+At this stage, ensure that one image is assigned to class `A`, and the other image is assigned to class `B`.

 .....